-Overnight Camp – $950 (Includes tuition, housing, all meals, and activities)
+Overnight Camp Only – $975 + $1.99 fee (Includes tuition, housing, all meals, snacks and activities)

 $50 deposit is required for registration

-Students share cabins, eat great, healthy meals together and study and perform in acoustically perfect and sun-filled performance spaces.
+Students share cabins, eat healthy meals together and study and perform in acoustically perfect and sun-filled performance spaces.
 The mountains and meadows of Icicle Creek provide an open and beautiful backdrop with built-in opportunities for exploring.
 Students are housed on-site at Icicle Creek Center for the Arts in shared, chaperoned, cozy cabins.
 Cabins are air-conditioned, comfortable, and have their own bathroom with shower.
 The campers are organized according to age and gender and have an experienced camp counselor in their cabin.

 7:00—8:00 Rise and shine and shower